 - Avoid using generic links like “Click Here” instead of descriptive links, such as “View Degree Requirements”

-- Tables should not be used for layout purposes; use for non-tabular data
+- Tables should not be used for layout purposes or non-tabular data

 - Always select row one as the header row